Rhode Island flag

 What subjects must I teach in Rhode Island?

-Rhode Island requires instruction in the following subjects: reading, writing, geography, arithmetic, us history, rhode island history, and principles of government.
+Rhode Island requires instruction in the following subjects: reading, writing, geography, arithmetic, us history, rhode island history, principles of government, civics, and health and physical education.
 Beyond these requirements, you have flexibility to add subjects that interest your family.

 Nearby states